Canadian Celebrities with the Highest Number of Fake Instagram Followers

 The Weeknd – 133.3 Million Followers (26.14% Fake)

-When he was a teenager, The Weeknd left school and started using hard drugs.
-However, he managed to overcome his problems and transformed his difficult past into beautiful art.
-Today he owns a record label called XO, has more than 133 million Instagram followers (26.14% fake), and his After Hours Til Dawn world tour begins in three months, on June 10, 2023.
+As a teenager, The Weeknd left school and started using hard drugs.
+However, he overcame his problems and transformed his difficult past into beautiful art.
+Today he owns a record label called XO, has more than 133 million Instagram followers (26.14% fake), and his After Hours Til Dawn World Tour is scheduled to begin in three months, on 10 June 2023.

 Avril Lavigne – 12.2 Million Followers (25.26% Fake)

 Let Go, Avril Lavigne’s debut album released in 2002, is still the best-selling album by a Canadian artist in the twenty-first century.
-Twenty one years later, she has a tour coming up, with most of the dates already sold out.
-25.26% of her 12.2 million Instagram followers are considered fake and the current engagement rate is 2.57%.
+Twenty-one years later, she has a tour coming up, with most dates already sold out.
+Some 25.26% of her 12.2 million Instagram followers are considered fake, and the current engagement rate is 2.57%.

 Winnie Harlow – 10.2 Million Followers (24.63% Fake)

-Winnie Harlow is not just one of the contestants in the America’s Next Top Model TV series, but an ardent supporter of alternative beauty in the fashion industry.
-She is an inspiration for millions of people diagnosed with vitiligo, a skin disorder that affects between 0.5% and 1% of the population worldwide.
-Currently, Harlow has 10.2 million Instagram followers, with 24.63% of them fake.
+Winnie Harlow is not only one of the contestants from the America’s Next Top Model TV series, but also an ardent supporter of alternative beauty in the fashion industry.
+She inspires millions of people diagnosed with vitiligo, a skin disorder that affects between 0.5% and 1% of the population worldwide.
+Harlow currently has 10.2 million Instagram followers, 24.63% of whom are fake.

 Celine Dion – 5.6 Million Followers (22.94% Fake)

 From winning Eurovision in 1988 to spending 16 years in Las Vegas, where she performed in over 1,100 concerts, Celine Dion is undoubtedly one of the most successful Canadian singers of all time.
-Who can forget her signature song from the movie Titanic, My Heart Will Go On, released in 1997 and on the Billboard Hot 100 for 20 weeks.
+Who can forget her signature song from the film Titanic, My Heart Will Go On, released in 1997; it remained on the Billboard Hot 100 for 20 weeks.

-Although she is no longer performing due to a stiff person syndrome, she is adored by millions of fans around the world.
-As regards Instagram, Celine Dion enjoys a 5.6 million following, 22.94% of which is considered fake.
+Although she is no longer performing owing to stiff person syndrome, she is adored by millions of fans around the world.
+As regards Instagram, Celine Dion enjoys a following of 5.6 million, 22.94% of which is considered fake.

 Shania Twain – 2.1M Followers (22.73% Fake)

-With nearly the same follower percentage (22.73%), Shania Twain comes next in our selection.
-The best-selling female artist in country music history has won 5 Grammy Awards, 39 BMI Songwriter Awards, 2 World Music Awards, and has received stars on both Canada’s Walk of Fame and the Hollywood Walk of Fame.
+With a similar fake-follower percentage (22.73%), Shania Twain comes next in our selection.
+The best-selling female artist in country music history has won five Grammy Awards, 39 BMI Songwriter Awards and two World Music Awards, and she has received stars on both Canada’s Walk of Fame and the Hollywood Walk of Fame.

 Shawn Mendes – 71.7 Million Followers (22.56% Fake)

-Shawn Mendes, who works in both the music and fashion industries, is one of the best-known Canadian celebrities, particularly among the young generation.
-His photo session showing Tommy Hilfiger’s latest collection has probably added more accounts to his Instagram fan base, which now stands at 71.7 million.
+Shawn Mendes, who works in both the music and fashion industries, is one of the best-known Canadian celebrities, particularly among the younger generation.
+His recent photoshoot featuring Tommy Hilfiger’s latest collection has probably added more accounts to his Instagram fan base, which now stands at 71.7 million.
 Our study shows that 22.56% are fake, which still gives Mendes more than 55.5 million genuine followers.

 Cobie Smulders – 2.1 Million Followers (22.44% Fake)

-Jacoba Francisca Maria Smulders or just Cobie Smulders is widely known for her roles as Robin Scherbatsky in the CBS sitcom How I Met Your Mother and agent Maria Hill in the Marvel Cinematic Universe superhero films and series.
+Jacoba Francisca Maria Smulders, or simply Cobie Smulders, is widely known for her roles as Robin Scherbatsky in the CBS sitcom How I Met Your Mother and Agent Maria Hill in the Marvel Cinematic Universe.
 With 22.44% fake followers out of 2.1 million accounts, she ranks 11th in our selection.

 Michael Bublé – 3.3 Million Followers (20.42% Fake)